Dear readers of ADxS.org, please forgive the disruption.

 What neurophysiological and neurobiological processes mediate which ADHD symptoms?

 11. Tests and surveys

-We offer several free online screening tests that can indicate whether a medical professional diagnosis might be appropriate:
+We offer several free online screening tests that can provide clues as to whether a medical professional diagnosis might be appropriate:

-- Besides we collect Contact details of doctors and therapists with experience in ADHD
+In addition, we collect contact data of doctors and therapists with experience in ADHD.

 12. ADHD FORUM